Occupational Therapy Doctorate (OTD) Program

 The OTD courses are taught by nationally and internationally recognized faculty at Jefferson as well as additional clinical faculty who will serve as mentors in the Clinical Fellowship.

 3.0 cumulative average in your completed BS, MS or MA program.

 *If bachelor's or master’s degree GPA is below 3.0, take the GRE or MAT.

 Applicants who graduated from a foreign OT program that is a member of WFOT may be considered for admission without a bachelor’s degree if they have established equivalency as determined by the admission coordinator.
 In addition to meeting academic standards and submitting all appropriate documentation (including course-by-course evaluation of foreign transcripts), the following supplemental criteria are required:

-Evidence of continuing education - at least 36 Professional Development Units (PDU's) within the past 3 years
+- Evidence of Continuing Education - at least 36 Professional Development Units (PDU's) within the past three years

 - OTD Program Outcomes

 - Certificate Courses (used as electives within the OTD program)